LucasGBCS/LucasGBCS/README.md

 ### 🚀 What You’ll Find Here

-<p align="left">📂 This repository is a collection of my projects, exercises, and experiments as I progress in my career as a developer.
-Some of the things you'll find:<br>
+<p align="left">📂 This repository is a collection of my projects, exercises, and experiments as I progress in my career as a developer.<Br>